 Optionally, instances can be given a short tag name, such as 'abc', rather than a number.
-Manual configuration is required to use tag names rather than the default numeric values.
+Manual configuration is required in a couple of places to use tag names rather than the default numeric values, e.g. for the setting of appropriate P4PORT integer values (see /p4/common/config/p4\1.vars).